vuxcode/pr1-project-loke-nordlander-olsson/time-report.md

   - Finalized the merchant function so that it is functional
   - Added more information in comments
   - Added basic money system, nothing gained from combat yet

+ - 2021-11-15 Worked for 1 hour and 25 minutes.
+I have done:
+  - Fixed healing system
+  - Every action now results in damage inside of a battle
+  - Money can now be gained from battle, 5-10 each win
+  - Even more console log information has been added
+  - Further comments about how the program works have been added

-Total time spent: 9 hours and 30 minutes.
+Total time spent: 10 hours and 55 minutes.